simontaen/Passions/Notes.md

 ## Fav Artists

 ## Timeline
-* Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)

 ## Artist and Album Info
-* Artist Info: no image leads to misplaced releasedate view (for a short period before it appears) - changed FCIImageCache maximumCount
 * Hide Tracklist from AlbumInfo, it reminds you too much of a music app

 # 2.0